-We are a British-Indian couple with a four year old and three dogs.
-Venetia and Uppu (and the dogs of course) right now live on the farm, while Gautam commutes there on the weekend from Bangalore.
+We are a British-Indian couple with two young sons and three dogs.
+Venetia and the boys (and the dogs of course) right now live on the farm, while Gautam commutes there on the weekend from Bangalore.
 Our hope is that this piece of land, a few acres straddling jungle and meadow, will eventually be home to an eclectic community of residents and volunteers where we and others can live and learn.

-We are now more or less self sufficient for vegetables and will soon have banana and papaya.
-We like to forage as much wild food as possible, and also make our own bread, jam, chutney, sweets, savoury snacks and so on.
-We hope to start growing some grains and pulses later this year.
-Almost all of our toiletries (shampoo, toothpaste etc) and cleaning products are also home-made.
+We have a decent sized vegetable garden and lots of fruit tree saplings.
+We like to forage as much wild food as possible,including jackfruit, jungle mango, jamun, greens and herbs and also make our our own bread, jam, chutney, sweets, snacks and so on when we can.
+We hope to start growing some grains and pulses at some point.
+Most of our toiletries (shampoo, tooth powder etc) and cleaning products are also home-made.

 We are fairly remote.
 There is no other house in sight and we are a good kilometre from the village.
-We get plenty of visitors from the jungle, including snakes, foxes, wild boar and elephants.
+We get plenty of visitors from the jungle, including snakes, jackals, wild boar and elephants.
 There is no internet and very little mobile signal, which is for us a massive blessing.
 We spend our days outdoors and our evenings by the campfire under the stars.
-We also now have a huge pond with a swing (for the brave) where we swim as much as we can.
+We also now have a huge pond with a swing (for the brave) where we swim.

 Cooking / shopping

 Help with Eco project

 There is always plenty to do on a day-to-day basis and we invite all volunteers to pitch in with cooking, gardening, general maintenance etc if they would like to.
 There are several urgent tasks we want to focus on: rainwater harvesting, increasing our food self-sufficiency,